Glossary

 Apex Offset Angle

-There is no international standard tolerance for the angle of an APC connector because if the apex offset is good when the connector is oriented at the desired angle, then it doesn't matter because point of contact will be at the core for that angle.
-However, Fibrepulse uses a tolerance ±0.2°.
+Pass/Fail criteria is not applied for the Apex Offset Angle parameter in the IEC standard for angled connectors because if the apex offset is good when the connector is oriented at the desired angle, then it doesn't matter because point of contact will be at the core for that angle.

 Core dip